christianalfoni/rask-ui/docs/api/createEffect.md

 ::: warning Important
 - Only call during component setup phase (not in render function)
-- Effects are queued on microtask to avoid synchronous execution
+- Effect runs synchronously during setup, making it predictable and easier to reason about
 - Be careful with effects that modify state - can cause infinite loops
 - Dispose functions run before the effect re-executes, not when the component unmounts
 - For component unmount cleanup, use `createCleanup()` instead